NotWearingPants/CTF-Writeups/writeups/Google-CTF-2020/hardware-basics/README.md

 This must mean that using Verilator this Verilog file was connected to the C++ file, which feeds it input until `open_safe` is `true` as we saw before.

 As I said, I don't know anything about Verilog or about how it works, so all I can do now is try to use knowledge of how programming works in general to try and make sense of the code.

+I also wonder what does this file extension stand for (`sv`).
+Googling it, it seems to be something called "System Verilog", that checks out I guess 🤷‍♂️

 ## Understanding